formalco/terraform-provider-formal/docs/resources/integration_bi.md

 ### Required

-- `name` (String) Friendly name for the App.
+- `name` (String) Friendly name for this app.
 - `sync` (Boolean) Auto synchronize users from Metabase to Formal (occurs every hour).
-Note that a lambda worker will need to be deployed in your infrastructure to synchronise users.
+When disabled, a worker will need to be deployed in your infrastructure to synchronise users.

 ### Optional